J&J says FTC probing efforts to protect arthritis drug Remicade

 Shares of the company traded marginally down at US$132.47, after having closed up 1.7per cent on Monday. (https://bit.ly/2ZkZGze)

-J&J said that the FTC had issued a "civil investigative demand," the equivalent of a subpoena to determine if the contracting practices were legal.
+J&J said that the FTC had issued a "civil investigative demand," or CID, the equivalent of a subpoena to determine if the contracting practices were legal.

 Pfizer said in the lawsuit that J&J had contracted with many insurers to give discounts in exchange for giving preference to Remicade, and to only pay for Inflectra in cases where Remicade proved to be ineffective.
 Inflectra was approved in 2016 while Remicade went on the market in 1998.